 - Provides actionable response and auto-remediation.

-- Achieve consistent security across AWS, Azure, Google, and Kubernetes.
+- Achieve consistent security across AWS, Azure, and Google.

 - Track and enforce configurations to meet the necessary policy.